veracruz-project/veracruz-examples/i-poc/README.md

    * file_name: file that permissions apply (this file should exist on the registered function):
    * rights: Permissions that will be granted for that identity and file_name.
 Interpreted as a binary number according to the table above

-* VaaS policy (policy used by VaaS to create a veracruz instance)
+* VaaS policy (policy used by VaaS to create a Veracruzinstance)

      ```json
      {